-Pneumatic transport systems are used to move powder and other solid products
+Pneumatic transport systems used to move powder and other solid products.

 Some common solids as flour, sugar, cement and many more, can be suspended and transported in air - referred to as pneumatic conveying.
 A pneumatic conveying system may transport solids up to approximately 50 mm in size.
 The powder or solid must be dry with no more than 20% moisture and not sticking.